 Thai spicy catfish stir-fried with red curry paste is a delightful dish full of bold and delicious flavors!
 It’s a hearty fried fish recipe full of bold and spicy flavors from curry paste, herbs, and sweet and salty sauces.
 It’s a simple recipe and is ready in 30 minutes or less!

 Catfish is a popular fish eaten thought out Southeast Asia.
 My family raised catfish in ponds in our backyard and rice fields.
 When the fish were mature enough for use, the ponds would be drained of water and left with a muddy well full of catfish.
-We then went to town to play a game of muddy catch of these fish in the mud until all the fish were caught.
-The best part was cooking the fresh fish for dinner for the next couple of weeks!
+We then went to town to play a game of muddy catch these fish in the mud until all the fish were caught.
+The best part was cooking the fresh fish for dinner for the next few weeks!
 Fun memory.

 What Is Thai spicy catfish stir-fried with red curry paste?

 Pad Ped Pla Duk is the Thai name for this recipe.
 Pad Ped means spicy stir fry; Pla Duk is catfish in Thai.
 Though it’s traditionally a spicy dish, the recipe is adaptable!
 Use less curry paste and red bell peppers than spicy peppers to adjust the spice level.
 Pad Ped Pla Duk is typically served as a main course with jasmine rice.